adamsamec/BrailleTeacher/README.md

 # BrailleTeacher

+## Introduction

-NVDA add-on for learning braille.
+BrailleTeacher is an NVDA add-on for learning braille using a connected braille display.